10 hyped players who are running out of time to become stars

 Buxton has shown flashes of brilliance -- September 2016 when he hit nine home runs and the second half of 2017 when he hit .300/.347/.546 -- but between those flashes have been long droughts of empty results at the plate.
 I talked to Twins chief baseball officer Derek Falvey in spring training and one notable thing he said is that Buxton wants so badly to be a great player and can put too much pressure on himself.

 Buxton is on the disabled list with a broken big toe, but before the injury he was back into some bad habits at the plate, with a 39 percent chase rate.
 He was at 32.4 percent in the second half last year -- still high, but at least a figure he could still do some damage on.
-Buxton now has over 1,000 big league plate appearances and owns a .285 career OBP.
+Buxton now has more than 1,000 big league plate appearances and owns a .285 career OBP.
 He doesn't have to be great at the plate -- he was worth 5.2 WAR last year even with a .314 OBP thanks to his brilliant defense -- but he does need to be more consistent.

 Miguel Sano, 3B, Twins